 Undermanagement is a chronic issue affecting organizations of all shapes and sizes.
-But that doesn’t mean that the majority of managers simply don’t want to do their jobs – most managers want to be great, highly-engaged leaders!
+But that doesn’t mean that the majority of managers simply don’t want to do their jobs – most managers want to be great, highly-engaged leaders who have mastered the management fundamentals!
 So, what gets in their way?

 There are a number of myths that prevent managers from being strong, but one of the most common questions we hear at RainmakerThinking is, “How can I possibly keep track of my employees’ work on a regular basis?”
 So many managers feel that there is simply not enough time for them to effectively monitor each employee’s progress.

 The fact is that undermanagement costs managers, and everyone else, so much more time than it would take to effectively manage in the first place!

 Successfully monitoring employees starts with establishing a routine of regular, ongoing, one-on-one meetings.
 This one step alone will radically improve any manager’s ability to stay on top of the details and hold people accountable.
 But oftentimes it’s the case that managers have to be in the habit of checking on an employee’s work outside of those regular conversations, as well.